bheisler/criterion.rs/book/src/cargo_criterion/configuring_cargo_criterion.md

 # Configuring cargo-criterion

-cargo-criterion can be configured by placing a `criterion.toml` file in your crate, alongside your `Cargo.toml`.
+cargo-criterion can be configured by placing a `Criterion.toml` file in your crate, alongside your `Cargo.toml`.

 The available settings are documented below: